 Medicines That Can Cause Acute Kidney Injury

-Many medicines can cause acute kidney injury, also called acute renal failure.
-Examples include:
+Many medicines can cause acute kidney injury (acute renal failure), such as:

-- Antibiotics, such as aminoglycosides, cephalosporins, amphotericin B, bacitracin, and vancomycin.
+- Antibiotics.
+These include aminoglycosides, cephalosporins, amphotericin B, bacitracin, and vancomycin.

-- Medicines used for cancer treatment (chemotherapy), such as cisplatin, carboplatin, and methotrexate.
+- Medicines used for cancer treatment (chemotherapy).
+Examples are cisplatin, carboplatin, and methotrexate.

-- Dyes (contrast media) used in medical imaging tests.
+- Dyes (contrast media).
+These are used in medical imaging tests.

-- Illegal drugs, such as heroin and methamphetamine.
+- Illegal drugs.
+Examples are heroin and methamphetamine.

-- Medicines used to treat HIV (protease inhibitors), such as indinavir and ritonavir.
+- Medicines used to treat HIV.
+They are called protease inhibitors.
+Examples are indinavir and ritonavir.

-- Nonsteroidal anti-inflammatory drugs, such as ibuprofen, ketoprofen, or naproxen.
+- Nonsteroidal anti-inflammatory drugs.
+These include ibuprofen, ketoprofen, and naproxen.

 Be safe with medicines.
 Read and follow all instructions on the label.
 Make sure every doctor you see knows about all of the medicines, vitamins, or herbal supplements you take.
 This means anything you take with or without a prescription.